Are you a student looking to present your research at a small meeting or workshop? Apply for an SSA Global Travel Grant.

 |February 2018||Nadine Reitman||2018 Southern California Earthquake Center Annual Meeting||Palm Springs, California||$520|

-Read their stories to see where SSA Global Travel Grants have taken students!
+See where SSA Global Travel Grants have taken students!

 Student Attends Induced Seismicity Workshop With Help of Global Travel Grant